DIRECTORY

 IF (line ← ParseLine[SearchSubpalettes[key: key, searchList: (IF customOnly AND level=0 THEN LIST["!"]
 ELSE subpaletteList)], palette])=NIL THEN RETURN [(IF level=0 THEN NIL --NIL on level 0 says that key was not in palette at all-- ELSE LIST[keyName]), FALSE]; --if customOnly, look only in the custom palette ("!") for the level 0 search

-FOR each: LIST OF Token ← line, each.rest UNTIL each=NIL DO
+OF Token ← line, each.rest

 [value, levelsExceeded] ← GetTokenRecursively[token: each.first, level: level];